Real Estate Investments in Divorce

 All over the country, real estate has skyrocketed as more and more millennials pour into a market in which there is roughly the same number of homes.
 Developers of both residential and commercial properties are seeing their ventures blossom in both housing and rental markets.
 While some have noted that the spike in value is similar to the pre-crash numbers, lenders have not been anywhere near as cavalier about floating loans to high-risk borrowers.
 In other words, the real estate boom that we’re seeing right now is likely sustainable.
-There’s simply more buyers and less inventory, which is driving up prices naturally.
+There are simply more buyers and less inventory, which is driving up prices naturally.
 This means that real estate, as an investment, should grow in value in the coming years.
 If you are a real estate investor looking to divorce, you want to make sure you leave with as much real estate as possible.
 If you take other assets from the divorce, you might be harming yourself financially.

 Real Estate Investments and Divorce

 In a marriage in which there is no prenuptial agreement, Ohio law determines how assets are divided.
 The first question to be considered is: What constitutes marital property?
 Typically, marital property is any property that was acquired during the marriage.
-This can also include value that has accrued on a parcel of real estate if it was developed during the divorce.
+This can also include the value that has accrued on a parcel of real estate if it was developed during the divorce.

 Given that these are often extremely complex situations that require protracted periods of discovery and appraisal, experienced legal counsel is necessary for those who want to protect their assets during the divorce process.

 Understanding Equitable Distribution in Ohio

 States take two different approaches to dividing property in a divorce.
 There are equitable distribution states (like Ohio) and community property states.
 In a community property state, couples split property 50/50 automatically.
-In an equitable distribution state, property is divided “fairly.”
+In an equitable distribution state, the property is divided “fairly.”
 While the court will assume that an equitable distribution is a 50/50 split, there may be a number of reasons why the court will favor one spouse over the other when dividing property.